|

 Industrial:

-industrial, warehouse, or distribution center properties.
+industrial, warehouse, distribution center, or flex properties.
 Flex

 manufacturing and/or warehouse space.